estuary/flow/site/docs/guides/system-specific-dataflows/firestore-to-dwh.md

    * **Warehouse**: optional
    * **Role**: optional

-4. Scroll down to view the **Collection Selector** and fill in the **Table** field for each collection.

-   The collections you just created have already been selected, but you must provide names for the tables to which they'll be materialized in Snowflake.

-5. For each table, choose whether to [enable delta updates](../../reference/Connectors/materialization-connectors/Snowflake.md#delta-updates).

-6. Click **Next**.
+4. Click **Next**.

   Flow uses the provided configuration to initiate a connection to Snowflake.
-It generates a materialization specification.

   You'll be notified if there's an error.
 In that case, fix the configuration form or Snowflake setup as needed and click **Next** to try again.

+  Once the connection is successful, the Endpoint Config collapses and the Collection Selector becomes prominent.
+  It shows each collection you captured previously.
+  Each of them will be mapped to a Snowflake table.

+5. In the **Collection Selector**, fill in the **Table** field for each collection.

+   The collections you just created have already been selected, but you must provide names for the tables to which they'll be materialized in Snowflake.

+6. For each table, choose whether to [enable delta updates](../../reference/Connectors/materialization-connectors/Snowflake.md#delta-updates).

+7. For each collection, apply a stricter schema to be used for the materialization.

+  Firestore has a flat data structure.
+  To materialize data effectively from Firestore to Snowflake, you should apply a schema can translate to a table structure.
+  Flow's **Schema Inference** tool can help.

+   1. In the Collection Selector, choose a collection and click its **Specification** tab.

+   2. Click **Schema Inference**

+      The Schema Inference window appears.
+Flow scans the data in your collection and infers a new schema, called the `readSchema`, to use for the materialization.

+   3. Review the new schema and click **Apply Inferred Schema**.

-7. Click **Save and Publish**.
+8. Click **Save and Publish**.
 You'll see a notification when the full Data Flow publishes successfully.

 ## What's next?